A Raw Food Paradox

 - Real Dog: They make and deliver a monthly box of fresh species-appropriate treats and chews. **Tell them BIG DOG MOM sent you and you will get a FREE bag of TREATS in your first box!

-- Raw Paws Pet Food: Save 10% on all orders by using the code: RAWTAKE10
+- Raw Paws Pet Food: Save 10% on all orders by using my special code: BIGDOG10

 - Darwin’s Natural Pet Food: Highest Quality Raw Pet Food Delivered to Your Door